qualityshepherd/brine/posts/southern_coast.md

  2d6 | Starwoods Encounters
 :---:|:--------------------
  2   | **Wendigo** Air turns bitter cold as it wind-walks between visible locations.
 Bites that draw blood infect the victim with insatiable hunger.
-They will devour all the food on their person... then they will attempt to eat a person and eventually become a Wendigo themselves.
+They will devour all the food on their person... then they will attempt to devour a person, who eventually become a Wendigo themselves.
  3   | **Bristled Boars** Seething with inexplicable rage, these shaggy beasts charge without provocation.
 Their razor tusks and surprising speed make them far more dangerous than common swine.
  4   | **Succubi** with their alluring features framed by cascading locks of midnight hair, weave a hypnotic song laced with secrets of the forest.
 Those willing to bargain trade in years of their future.
 Those who don't might still lose a few weeks to a _stolen kiss_.
  5 | **Giant Copper Scale** A massive copper balance bears fae markings.
 A star stone (fae currency) perfectly counterweights an iron ring—an uneasy truce between realms.
 Disturbing this balance transforms the surrounding forest, favoring either fae glamour or mortal steel.
  6 | **Treant** Bark bearing the scars of countless axes, this ancient guardian blocks the way.
 Those carrying axes or open flame face immediate hostility.
 Otherwise, it presents three acorns: to plant, to eat, to crush.
 The choices reveal the party's heart to the watching woods.
- 7 | **Lost Path** The path ahead literally shifts; trees and undergrowth rearrange themselves before your eyes.
-The forest's message is clear: you are not welcome this way.
+ 7 | **Lost Path** You come upon your own footprints.
+Trees you passed minutes ago now block the way forward.
+Branches scratch and guide, not allowing deviation.
+You are being herded.
  8   | **Voodoo Dolls** one for each party member, carefully posed upon the forest floor.
 They're crude but the resemblance is unsettling.
 Someone has been watching the party long enough to capture their likenesses.
  9   | **Mad Monk** (`Seer, Unending Thirst, Ravings of Truth`) A figure in impossibly pink robes stumbles forward out of nowhere.
 His eyes dart with a manic glint and he mumbles to himself incoherently.
 He will ask the PCs if they can spare any water.
 He's quite mad... and looking for a door—its key hangs from his neck.
 He might remember his name is **Jaral**.
  10  | **Tree Shrine** Carved into an ancient white oak, the shrine holds silver rings; one for each party member, etched with their name.
 Taking them feels both invited and ominous.